 Sorsano is a long-distance parent, but he says he leaves no stone unturned to reach out to his daughter and makes himself available whenever she messages him.

 Sorsano also bought Angela a laptop and secured an internet connection in their home in the Philippines to ensure hassle-free communication.
 He wants Angela to talk to him about her life, her days at school and share everyday struggles and the bigger, more complicated dilemmas of growing up.
 Sorsano’s ex-wife is married now with three kids of her own, but she still visits Angela and attends school events.

 “Once I get home from work, it’s all hands on deck.”

-Sorsano wishes there was more support, free counselling and resources available for single fathers in the UAE, though.
+Sorsano wishes there was more support, free counseling and resources available for single fathers, though.
 “I don’t know how to deal with kids growing up,” he said.

 “My daughter is the most important thing in my life, and I work hard to make sure she knows it,” Bryan told Re:Set, saying that he turned down more cost-effective options and chose to rent a villa to give her more room to play, a garden and a chance to invite friends home for sleepovers.

 Bryan is willing to test his boundaries in order to be a good father.
 “If I have to, I will also play dolls with her, which is probably something her mum would be more comfortable doing.
 I’ve had to learn to be a kid again,” he said.
 Bryan also emphasized that he’s had to learn to let go of his worries whenever his daughter is with him.

 “If raising girls, single fathers might be worried that they do not understand and can’t cope with their daughters, they might therefore avoid conversation,” Thomas said.